ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

 Writing Custom Single Agent RL Modules
 --------------------------------------

-If your algorithm is single agent algorithm (e.g. PPO, DQN) or it is an independent multi-agent algorithm (e.g. PPO-MultiAgent), you should :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule`.
-However, in more advanced multi-agent use-cases where there is a shared communication between agents, you should extend the :py:class:`~ray.rllib.core.rl_module.marl_module.MultiAgentRLModule` class.
+For single-agent algorithms (e.g., PPO, DQN) or independent multi-agent algorithms (e.g., PPO-MultiAgent), use :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule`.
+For more advanced multi-agent use cases with a shared communication between agents, extend the :py:class:`~ray.rllib.core.rl_module.marl_module.MultiAgentRLModule` class.

 From RLlib’s point of view even single agent modules will be treated as a special case of :py:class:`~ray.rllib.core.rl_module.marl_module.MultiAgentRLModule` with only one module.
 We can create the multi-agent representation of all RLModules by calling :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.as_multi_agent`.
 For example: